The daily routine gives a person living with dementia a sense of stability in their life.

 Subtitle: How to get the day off to a good start.

 The fear, confusion, and the angst of being alone, or maybe abandoned.
-The sound of my mother's voice did disturb me, and it certainly filled me with a feeling of angst.
+The sound of my mother's voice did disturb me, and it then filled me with a feeling of angst.

-After a while I thought, I guess if I woke up and I didn't know what day, month or year it was.
-If I couldn't remember what I did yesterday, I would probably be confused and scared.
+After a while I thought, I guess if I woke up and I didn't know what day, month or year it was, or couldn't remember what I did yesterday, I would probably be confused and scared.

-What I am going to describe didn't happen over night.
-I had to piece it together until I reached the point where I came to believe I was accomplishing my mission -- filling Dotty with a sense of safety and security.
+What I am going to describe didn't happen overnight.
+I had to piece it together until I reached the point where I came to believe I was accomplishing my mission -- creating a safe, secure and understandable environment for Dotty.

 I knew I was making real headway when Dotty started saying immediately when she woke up, YouWho I am awake you know, instead of Bobby, Bobby, Where are you?.

-When Dotty sends me the first signal of the day, the YouWho, I immediately respond by letting her know I am home, and I am on my way to her.
+When Dotty sent me the first signal of the day, the YouWho, I immediately respond by letting her know I was home, and I was on my way to her.

-I'll ask Dotty how she is feeling or a simple morning question of that nature.
-I make sure I listen to the strength in her voice.
+I would ask Dotty how she was feeling or a simple morning question of that nature.
+I made sure I listened to the strength in her voice.
 Strong voice good, weak voice not so good.

-Next I move Dotty to the kitchen table.
+Next I moved Dotty to the kitchen table.
 We are attached all the way until she sits down.

-The first thing I do is give her her thyroid medication.
+The first thing I did was give her her thyroid medication.
 This medication requires her to fast for an hour in order for the medication to work effectively.
-Did you get the thyroid checked by a "pro"?
+Did you get the thyroid checked by your doctor?

 Next, I pick the newspaper apart and put it in front of her so that the front section is first and the Accent section is second.
 The Accent section contains the recipes, comics, and crossword puzzle.

 Everyone needs to know what day it is.
 This includes persons living with dementia.
 If they can't do it on their own, you must, must help them discover this information.
 I feel strongly about this.

-Sometimes we discuss the front page, sometimes we discuss the food section, or a recipe.
-I always get Dotty to read to me from the newspaper.
-If I ask what does it say, we won't get far at this stage.
-I have to ask, read it to me.
+Sometimes we discussed the front page of the newspaper, sometimes we discussed the food section, or a recipe.
+I always asked Dotty to read to me from the newspaper.
+If I asked what does it say, we didn't get far.
+I had to ask, read it to me.

 By now we are fully engaged.
 I have Dotty attached to the world and into our normal daily routine.

 You can develop your own early morning routine.
-Don't be afraid to experiment and try and figure out what works best.
+Don't be afraid to experiment.
+Try to figure out what works best.
 You'll know when you get there.